Meskwaki Settlement, Iowa

-The Meskwaki Settlement is an unincorporated community in Tama County, Iowa, United States, west of Tama.
-It encompasses the reservation lands of the Meskwaki Nation (federally recognized as the Sac and Fox Tribe of the Mississippi in Iowa), one of three Sac and Fox tribes in the United States.
+Meskwakiinaki, also called the Meskwaki Settlement, is an unincorporated community in Tama County, Iowa, United States, west of Tama.
+It encompasses the lands of the Meskwaki Nation (federally recognized as the Sac and Fox Tribe of the Mississippi in Iowa), one of three Sac and Fox tribes in the United States.
 The others are located in Oklahoma and Kansas.
 The settlement is located in the historic territory of the Meskwaki (Fox), an Algonquian people.
 Meskwaki people established the settlement in 1857 by privately repurchasing a small part of the land they had lost in the Sac and Fox treaty of 1842.

 Government

 The Nation operates a tribal school, tribal courts, public works department, and police force.
 As of 2009, there were about 1,300 members of this Meskwaki Tribe, of whom about 800 live on the settlement; non-tribal members, including spouses, also live on the settlement.

 The Meskwaki Casino Resort is located on the settlement and generates revenue for the welfare of the tribe.
 The tribe holds a large pow-wow at the settlement each year.

 Legislation in 2018 restored the Meskwaki Nation's legal jurisdiction over tribal members within the settlement boundaries.
 The state of Iowa continues to exercise jurisdiction over pre-2018 legal cases and non-tribal citizens on tribal land.

+The Meskwaki natural resource office has raised a herd of approximately twenty bison on the settlement's southern edge, mainly for cultural purposes, but has periodically distributed bison meat to families in the community.
+A community gardening project has also resulted from a partnership between federal AmeriCorps volunteers and the Meskwaki, titled the Meskwaki Food Sovereignty Initiative (MFSI).